Last updated on July 5th, 2022 at 02:19 pm

-As I write my first memoir I am looking back on my life as a daughter of a toxic mother, I know that at certain times–when I was single, or married; when I was happy or not; when I was embarking on something new and challenging or set in my ways–when it came to my relationship with my mother each phase served up unique questions I needed to sort out.
+As I write my first memoir and look back on my life as a daughter of a toxic mother, I know that at certain times–when I was single, or married; when I was happy or not; when I was embarking on something new and challenging or set in my ways–when it came to my relationship with my mother each phase served up unique questions I needed to sort out.

 If I could remember those phrases and put those many questions in a sequence that led from one to the next, could I condense the process and allow others to avoid long periods of confusion, fear, and self-doubt?

 I may have suspected my mother was a not-to-be-trusted person when I was in my late twenties, but it probably wasn’t until well into my forties I became confident in saying she was truly a toxic mother (and wife, daughter, and friend for that matter).

 It took me a long while to really see that my mother was more than awful, more than just ill-equipped to be a mother.
 She was toxic.

 Why not speed up the toxic mom realization for others?

 For example, only recently have I worked up the nerve to pay Ancestry.com $19.95 a month to look at a family tree that I was told my entire life only consisted of our splintered four-person nuclear family.